Storeroom to Boardroom: 7 Jobs In the Sneaker Industry and What They Involve

 The sneaker industry is one of the quickest growing fields in the world, with new jobs being created almost daily.
 For example, at time of writing, employment website Indeed currently has over 8000 sneaker-related jobs open for hire!

 While roles and tasks can range from the mundane to the glitzy, each job can largely be broken down into three main overlapping categories.
 If you’re working in the sneaker industry, you’re making, selling, and/or communicating shoes.

-Here are just five particular jobs you can have in the sneaker industry, and the sort of work that’s involved in each.
+Here are just seven particular jobs you can have in the sneaker industry, and the sort of work that’s involved in each.
 Good luck!

 As the title suggests, designers are responsible for all your favourite sneakers.
 Whether they’re operating as an individual or within a team, designers create new products (or sometimes recreate them) for a number of reasons.
 Some of the most common include implementing the latest technology, such as the Nike Space Hippie line.
 While others rework old blueprints for a new audience, like the truer-to-OG Air Presto.

 The past decade has seen the emergence of footwear design academies like PENSOLE, whose programs can really get your foot in door.
 But the path to becoming a sneaker designer isn’t always linear.
 Did you know Tinker Hatfield was originally an architecture graduate before he went on to design dozens of Nike’s most iconic sneakers?